 After the war William returned to Michigan, probably settling in Muskegon, Muskegon County, where he worked as a farmer for many years.
 He was living in Muskegon in 1887 and 1890, and 1896.

-According to one source William married Cordelia Chaltant on January 31, 1890 in Laketown Township, Muskegon County.
+William reportedly married French-born Cordelia Chaltant (b.
+1866) on January 31, 1890, in Laketown Township, Muskegon County.

-It is uncertain if William and Cordelia divorced or just separated but she was apparently residing in Cahoon, New York, at the same time he was admitted to the Michigan Soldiers’ Home (no. 3308) on December 27, 1899, in Grand Rapids.
-He was living in Grand Rapids Township (probably at the Home) in 1910.
-He was discharged at his own request on May 4, 1912, and by November was living in North Muskegon.
+Cordelia was apparently residing in Cahoon, New York, when he was admitted to the Michigan Soldiers’ Home (no. 3308) on December 27, 1899, in Grand Rapids.
+He was listed both at the Home in 1900 and living in North Muskegon with Cordelia; he was also living in the Home in 1910, listed as a widower.
+William was discharged at his own request on May 4, 1912, and by November was living in North Muskegon.

 In 1896 William applied for and received pension no. 935,101, drawing $8.00 in 1899, increased to $12.00 per month in 1902, $16.50 in 1912, $21.50 in 1917 and to $27 by 1922.
 He was a member of the Old 3rd Michigan Infantry Association and a Protestant.

 William was residing in North Muskegon when he died of heart disease at Hackley Hospital in Muskegon, on February 9, 1920.
 He was reportedly buried in Oakwood Cemetery, Muskegon although this cannot be confirmed.